wp-plugins/stats-counter/readme.txt

-Stats Counter Plugin have a settings section on WordPress plugin page.
+Analytics Stats Counter Statistics Plugin have a settings section on WordPress plugin page.

 If you need help with the plugin or you want to report a bug please refer to http://www.wpadm.com/support/